-One advantage of having an online blog is that you can come back and correct various errors made in public, or at least insert parts to your presentation that you’d forgotten.
-After my last workshop in Los Angeles, I went back over my notes looking for the usual missing 40% – 60% that I’d accidentally omitted or just couldn’t find an appropriate moment to include.
+One advantage of having an online blog is that you can come back and correct various errors made in public, or at least insert parts to your presentations that you’d forgotten.
+After my last workshop in Los Angeles, I went back over my notes looking for the usual missing 50% – 70% that I’d accidentally omitted or just couldn’t find an appropriate moment to include.
 So, for the record, here’s some material that was designated for that event but never made it into the conversation, along with a few brief highlights of parts that did, all related but somewhat randomly placed here for intuitional evocation…

 The Zen Buddhist monk and scholar D. T. Suzuki gives some sense of contextual reconstruction when he writes of the experience of satori: “Satori may be defined as an intuitive looking into the nature of things in contradistinction to the analytical or logical understanding of it.
 Practically, it means the unfolding of a new world hitherto unperceived in the confusion of a dualistically-trained mind.
 Or we may say that with satori our entire surroundings are viewed from quite an unexpected angle of perception.”

 Lynda Barry describes her creative process as “creative concentration.”
 She says that when adults find themselves in a state of creative concentration they are experiencing the same things children do when they are playing.
 Barry says that three things characterize this kind of play: an interaction with something that feels alive, no planning, and a sense of anxiety.
-Her example for interacting with something that feels alive is a child that carries around a security blanket or stuffed bunny.
+Her example of interacting with something that feels alive is a child that carries around a security blanket or stuffed bunny.
 The child knows that the object is not alive but will also claim that it is not dead either; the object is somewhere in between.
 She believes that at the center of any true artwork there is something alive, and emphasizes that an adult cannot find this creative life through planning what they’re going to make, write, or dance, or by watching other professionals.
 Instead, we must use our bodies during creative concentration just as children do when they are playing.